In this post, I’m going to compare MPPT and PWM charge controllers.

-- Absorbing Charge: After the first stage of charging, the battery will normally wait for a period of time to allow the voltage to fall spontaneously, and then it reaches the balanced charging stage.
-This stage is also called fixed voltage charging.
+Absorbing Charge: After the first stage of charging, the battery waits for a period of time to allow the voltage to drop, and then it enters the balanced charging stage.
+This stage is also known as fixed voltage charging.

 MPPT Multi-Stage Charging:

-MPPT also has a 3 stage charging process, unlike PWM, MPPT has the ability to auto-switch the charge method base on the PV condition. here is how:
+MPPT also has a 3 stage charging process, unlike PWM, MPPT has the ability to automatically switch the charging based on the PV condition. here is how:

-- Bulk Charge: at the bulk charge stage, the mppt controller works at Vmpp mode and actively adjusts the output voltage to charge the battery, this enables the system harvests the most power from the PV array.
-Unlike PWM, at the bulk charge stage, the charging voltage is at a fixed value.
+Bulk Charge: In the bulk charge stage, the mppt controller operates in Vmpp mode and actively adjusts the output voltage, allowing the system to harvest the most power from the PV array.

-When the sunlight is strong, the output power of photovoltaic cells increases greatly, and the charging current can soon reach the threshold, abort the MPPT charging and switch to the constant-current charging method.
+When the sunlight is strong, the output power of the photovoltaic cells increases greatly, and the charging current (Voc) may soon reach the threshold.

 After that, it will stop the MPPT charging and switch to the constant current charging method.